SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesObjectsAndStructs.rst

 and objects are always passed by reference, means that they are suited to different kinds of tasks.
-As you consider the data structures and functionality that you need for a project, you will need to decide whether each data structure should be a struct, or a class.
+As you consider the data structures and functionality that you need for a project, you will need to decide whether each data structure should be a struct or a class.

 As a general rule, you should only define a new struct type when: